-Sample BFA 4- Year Plan - 120 Credits, Visual Arts Major
+Sample BFA 4- Year Plan - a minimum of 121 Credits, Visual Arts Major

 All students should consult the Senior Program Advisor for advisement throughout their course of study; this plan is meant as a guide only.
 Degree Navigator is also a tool to track on your own.